jak/sensiolabs-security-checker-docker/README.md

 ## How to use

-    docker run --rm -v $(pwd)/composer.lock:/composer.lock jsixc/sensiolabs-security-checker:5.6
+    docker run --rm -v $(pwd)/composer.lock:/composer.lock jsixc/sensiolabs-security-checker:7.1

 The tag refers to the version of PHP.
-Currently only `5.6` and `7.0` are available.
+Currently `5.6`, `7.0`, and `7.1` are available.